By default, apply a NaN-aware Gaussian filter independently to the real

-and imaginary components of phasor coordinates once with a kernel size of 3
+and imaginary components of phasor coordinates once, with a kernel of

 Parameters: